A unified theory for continuous in time evolving finite element space approximations to partial differential equations in evolving domains: Evolving surface finite element spaces

-The sign of normal vector field is chosen by fixing a permutation of the barycentric coordinates $\hat{x}_1, \ldots \hat{x}_n$ of the reference element.
+Here $\wedge$ denotes the wedge product.
+The sign of the normal vector field is chosen by fixing a permutation of the barycentric coordinates $\hat{x}_1, \ldots \hat{x}_n$ of the reference element.
 By swapping any two elements, we reverse the sign of $\nu_K$.
-For a simplex reference element, the orientation can be fixed by ordering the labels of vertices so that $a_i = F_K(\hat{a}_i)$ where $\{ \hat{a}_i \}$ are the vertices of the reference element domain. \end{remark}
+For a simplex reference element, the orientation can be fixed by ordering the labels of vertices so that $a_i = F_K(\hat{a}_i)$ where $\{ \hat{a}_i \}$ are the vertices of the reference element domain. \item We also define the outward pointing unit \emph{conormal} $\mu_K$ on the boundary of the element domain $\partial K$.
+This is the unique (up to sign) vector which is orthogonal to the boundary $\partial K$ and the normal $\nu_K$. \item Our assumptions imply that $\nabla F_K(\hat{x})^\dagger$ (or $A_K^\dagger$) is a left inverse but not a right inverse of $\nabla F_K(\hat{x})$ (respectively, $A_K$).
+We can compute that

+where $P_K$ denotes projection onto the tangent plane to $K$.
+One way to interpret this result is to note that $P_K$ is the identity operator when restricted to the tangent plane so that in some sense $\nabla F_K( \hat{x} )^\dagger$ is a right inverse of $\nabla F_K( \hat{x} )$ when we restrict to the tangent plane of $K$. \end{remlist} \end{remark}